 Bonnie Blue flag

-The first recorded use of this lone star flag dates to 1810.
 On September 11, 1810 a troop of West Florida dragoons set out for the provincial capitol at Baton Rouge under this flag.
 They were joined by other republican forces and captured Baton Rouge, imprisoned the Governor and on September 23, 1810 raised their Bonnie Blue flag over the Fort of Baton Rouge.
 Three days later the president of the West Florida Convention, signed a Declaration of Independence and the flag became the emblem of a new republic.
 By December 10, the flag of the United States replaced the Bonnie Blue after President Madison issued a proclamation declaring West Florida under jurisdiction of the Governor of the Louisiana Territory.
 With this rebellion in mind, this flag was used by the Republic of Texas from 1836 to 1839.

 In 1836, Congress of the Republic of Texas would vote in favor using a variation of this flag that had a darker blue field with a gold star in the middle, this would be known as the "Burnet flag."
 David Gouverneur Burnet had served as Vice and Interim President of the Republic of Texas as well as Secretary of State for Texas when it later became a state in the Union.
 There would be variants of this flag throughout this time which saw the star either with different colors, facing other directions and some with the word "Texas," around it.

 Mississippi would use this flag when they decided to secede from the Union in 1861.
 This imagery or that similar of it would be used in flags by other Southern states seceding from the Union as well.
 With this in mind, it is considered that the Bonnie Blue Flag was the unofficial banner flag of the Confederate States of America.

 What does the bonnie blue flag stand for?
 Is the bonnie blue flag offensive?